codebar/barcelona/processes/initiatives/longer-workshops_VTO/README.md

 * promoting diversity in tech
 * codebar format is:
  * effective, we have various success stories
- * coache learn too essential soft skills
+ * coach learnes essential soft skills